-Most of the subject site is mapped on regional geologic maps as being underlain by late-Pleistocene Alluvial plain deposits consisting of gravelly sandy silt and clay.
+Most of the subject site is mapped on regional geologic maps as being underlain by late-Pleistocene Alluvial Deposits (Tan.
+2002a and 2002b).
+These soils are described as moderately consolidated, poorly sorted flood plain deposits consisting of gravelly sandy silt and clay.
 The eastern portion of the subject site is mapped as Cretaceous-age Granodiorite described as tonalite and monzogranite which is medium to coarse grained.
+A portion of the geologic map is provided below in Figure B.